motonki/weatherapp/README.md

 * Add **Dockerfile**'s in the *frontend* and the *backend* directories to run them virtually on any environment having [docker](https://www.docker.com/) installed.
 It should work by saying e.g. `docker build -t weatherapp_backend . && docker run --rm -i -p 9000:9000 --name weatherapp_backend -t weatherapp_backend`.
 If it doesn't, remember to check your api key first.

+Started googling *run node app in docker* and found [this](https://nodejs.org/de/docs/guides/nodejs-docker-webapp/) page.
+Followed isntructions and edited it to suit exercises requirements for backend.
+Edited little bit more to run also the frontend.

+Used Docker CLI [documentation](https://docs.docker.com/engine/reference/commandline/) to figure out how to close an docker process for which I closed terminal tab.

 * Add a **docker-compose.yml** -file connecting the frontend and the backend, enabling running the app in a connected set of containers.

 * The developers are still keen to run the app and its pipeline on their own computers.
 Share the development files for the container by using volumes, and make sure the containers are started with a command enabling hot reload.

+Wasn't quite sure what this means.
+I suppose that docker-compose now copies the source code to image but I should investigate why this is better than COPY command in Dockerfile (besides COPY . . being **very** bad).

 ### Node and React development